 What are your thoughts on the state of the field?
 Do you think there are bigger criticisms that are being ignored?
 Do you think the field is doing a good job at solving the problems it set out to solve?
 What do you think is the “next big thing” in positive psychology?
 Let us know in the comments!

 About the Authors:

 Courtney Ackerman is a graduate of the positive organizational psychology and evaluation program at Claremont Graduate University.
 She is currently working as a researcher for the State of California and her professional interests include survey research, well-being in the workplace, and compassion.
 When she’s not gleefully crafting survey reminders, she loves spending time with her dogs, visiting wine country, and curling up in front of the fireplace with a good book or video game.

 Seph has a passion for positive psychology and a background in online marketing.
-Positive Psychology Program allows him to work at the intersection of these fields and utilise his strengths to the fullest.
+Positive Psychology Program allows him to work at the intersection of these fields and utilize his strengths to the fullest.